-For versions using 64-bit parameters, the arguments are passed in X0 to X3, with return values in X0 or W0, depending on the return parameter size.
+For versions using 64-bit parameters, the arguments are passed in X0 to X3, with return values in X0.

 In line with the SMC Calling Conventions, the immediate value used with an SMC (or HVC) instruction must be 0.

 Adherence to the SMC Calling Conventions implies that any AArch32 caller of an SMC64 function will get a return code of 0xFFFFFFF (int32).
 This matches the NOT_SUPPORTED error code used in PSCI.
 As some PSCI functions have SMC32 and SMC64 versions, it is also possible for an AArch64 client to call an SMC32 function.
 In these cases, it is assumed that the caller understands the limitations of using SMC32, and limits itself to 32-bit parameters, and the implementation is not required to provide any specific error returns.